 Under VAWA, spouses, intimate partners, and dating partners are all protected.
 Spouses and intimate partners include current or former spouses of the abuser, a person who has a child in common with the abuser, a person who is currently cohabitating or has cohabitated as a spouse with the abuser, or a person who is or has been in a romantic or intimate relationship with the abuser.
 A dating partner includes any person who is or has been in a romantic or intimate relationship with the abuser.
 The length of the relationship, the type of relationship and the frequency of interaction between the people in the relationship will be considered in determining the existence of such a relationship.

-If a person is convicted of domestic violence under VAWA, the potential penalties a person will face depends on the circumstances.
+If a person in DC is convicted of domestic violence under VAWA, the potential penalties a person will face depends on the circumstances.
 For example, if a person causes his or her spouse to travel across state lines and as a result commits a crime of violence against his or her spouse which results in the spouse’s death, he or she will face a maximum penalty of life imprisonment.

 If his or her spouse suffers life threatening bodily injury or a permanent disfigurement as a result, he or she will face a maximum penalty of 20 years in prison.
 If he or she uses a dangerous weapon during the offense or if his or her spouse suffers a serious bodily injury as a result, the maximum penalty is 10 years in prison.